NOAA Ocean Explorer and Life in the Mariana Trench

 Jellyfish: Phylum Cnidaria

-Like starfish, jellyfish are creatures that don't deserve the word fish in their name but are nevertheless very interesting animals.
+Like starfish, jellyfish are creatures that don't deserve the word fish in their name.
 Some researchers and organizations use the word "jellies" to refer to the animals, but the word jellyfish is still very popular.

 Jellyfish are actually one stage in the life cycle of the organism.
 The other stage is the polyp stage, which gives rise to the jellyfish stage.
 A jellyfish consists of a gelatinous bell which contains the internal organs and contracts or pulsates in order to move the animal.
 Tentacles dangle from the bell.
 These tentacles contain stinging cells that kill prey animals.